ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important use the menu.

 Cancer rehabilitation may be recommended, and this could mean any of a wide range of services, such as physical therapy, career counseling, pain management, nutritional planning, and/or emotional counseling.
 The goal of rehabilitation is to help people regain control over many aspects of their lives and remain as independent and productive as possible.
 Learn more about cancer rehabilitation.

 Several long-term side effects of cancer treatment may occur:

 Heart damage in the form of a weakened heart muscle may occur in people who have received a higher dose of doxorubicin.

-Infertility, which is the inability to have children, as well as premature, or early, menopause can occur in people who have received high-dose cyclophosphamide or other types of chemotherapy.
+Infertility, which is the physical inability to have a child, as well as premature, or early, menopause can occur in people who have received high-dose cyclophosphamide or other types of chemotherapy.

 Secondary cancers, which are other cancers that develop because of the original cancer treatments, are more common in people who received some types of chemotherapy.

 Talk with your doctor about possible long-term effects of specific treatments you received.
 Learn more about the importance of follow-up care.

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer first diagnosed and the types of treatment given.